 Mains tap water only will be used to irrigate wounds.
 First Aiders may only use items that they have been trained to use.
-The Lead First Aider (Allyson Lean) will be responsible for keeping the First Aid stock up to date.
-Classroom staff are responsible for restocking the First Aid kits in the classrooms.
-Allyson Lean will monitor and restock the central First Aid store.
+The Lead First Aider (Carol Chilvers) will be responsible for keeping the First Aid stock up to date.